Boogie Mites Healthy Living Programme

 You can try the Munch, Munch Munch song for free by filling out the signup form to access the song and supporting videos.

 Explore our shop to find resources your children will love to sing with, dance to, and learn from.
 Let’s incorporate physicality, so that mental development is not our sole priority.
-Use code BMHL10% to claim the April 2019 discount on the Boogie Mites Healthy Living Programme.
+Use code BMHL10% to claim the Spring 2019 discount* on the Boogie Mites Healthy Living Programme.

 For enquiries, contact Sue Newman, Boogie Mites Director on 023 9281 7274 or email her email@example.com